15 Safety Guidelines for Reducing Disease Transmission When Diving

 - Do not share defog outside of your household.
 Each diver should have their own defog to avoid the risk of disease transmission.
 Rinse your mask before entering the water by using bottled water or water from another source you know has not been compromised.

 - Do not spit into your masks.
 Disease may be spread this way, and it is more effective to use defog.

-- All regulators and BCDs used by students during a training class is disinfected and stored in sealed containers.
+- All regulators and BCDs used by students during a training class is disinfected.
 Our staff members will distribute these items at the dive site or at the dive center.
-Once you take possession of these items, you are assuming responsibility for keeping these items disinfected while you are using them.
+Once you take possession of these items, you are assuming responsibility for keeping these items clean while you are using them.

 - Avoid touching your tank valve opening or the regulator inlet prior to attaching your regulator to prevent contamination between the tank and regulator.

 - Test your alternate air source by pressing the purge button rather than by breathing from the second stage.
 This is to protect anyone who may need to use your alternate in an out-of-air emergency.